vtex/styleguide/README.md

 ```

 ### Publishing

+---

+#### IMPORTANT

+Styleguide is currently being developped for two major versions at the same time, `8.x` and `9.x`.
+This means that after a merge of a feature to the `master` branch, `9.x` branch has to be updated to stay at the same version level.

+Example:

+If `8.52.1` just got released, the update on `9.x` should update the version to `9.52.1`.

+[Follow those steps for a clean update](https://gist.github.com/klzns/e0c19c514b27358a771719a79d9a5bca).
+In case of doubt, ask one of the [top contributors](https://github.com/vtex/styleguide/graphs/contributors).

+---

 To post the changelog on Github Release Notes, is required to configure a Personal Token.
 [See more here](https://www.npmjs.com/package/releasy#settings)